drmonkeysee/CinyTest/README.md

 # CinyTest

-CinyTest is a simple, lightweight library providing an API to define and run unit tests in C.
+CinyTest is a lightweight library for defining and running unit tests in C.

 ## Features